+7171 Frederick-Banting, Building 2, Suite 270

-7210 Frederick-Banting, Suite 100 St-Laurent, Québec, Canada H4S 2A1
+St-Laurent, Québec, Canada H4S 1Z9

+PROXY STATEMENT

-PROXY STATEMENT FOR THE 2023 ANNUAL MEETING OF SHAREHOLDERS
+FOR THE 2025 ANNUAL MEETING OF SHAREHOLDERS

-To be Held on June 8, 2023 at 10:00 a.m., Eastern Time
+To be Held on June 17, 2025 at 10:00 a.m., Eastern Time

-Our board of directors is soliciting your proxy to vote at the 2023 Annual Meeting of Shareholders (the "Annual Meeting") of Repare Therapeutics Inc., a corporation incorporated under the Business Corporations Act (Québec) (the "Company"), to be held virtually, via live webcast, on Friday, June 8, 2023 at 10:00 a.m., Eastern Time, and any adjournment or postponement thereof.
+Our board of directors is soliciting your proxy to vote at the 2025 Annual Meeting of Shareholders (the "Annual Meeting") of Repare Therapeutics Inc., a corporation incorporated under the Business Corporations Act (Québec), to be held virtually, via live webcast, on Tuesday, June 17, 2025 at 10:00 a.m., Eastern Time, and any adjournment or postponement thereof.
 Shareholders attending the Annual Meeting virtually will be afforded the same rights and opportunities to participate as they would receive at an in-person meeting.
-In order to attend, you must register in advance at www.proxydocs.com/RPTX prior to the deadline of 5:00 p.m., Eastern Time on June 7, 2023.
+We believe that holding the Annual Meeting as a completely virtual meeting will enable us to avoid the costs and complexities associated with meetings held in a hybrid format while preserving a format that encourages U.S. and Canadian shareholder inclusion and participation.
+In addition, with a view to ensure that all shareholders will have equal opportunities to participate and vote at the Annual Meeting from wherever they may physically be located on June 17, 2025, we have updated certain of our disclosures to specify how shareholders can make or comment on motions or raise points of order through our virtual Annual Meeting web platform.
+In order to attend, you must register in advance at www.proxydocs.com/RPTX prior to the deadline of 5:00 p.m., Eastern Time on June 16, 2025.
 Upon completing your registration, you will receive further instructions via email, including your unique links that will allow you access to the Annual Meeting and will permit you to submit questions.

-For the Annual Meeting, we have elected to furnish our proxy materials, including this proxy statement and our Annual Report on Form 10-K for the fiscal year ended December 31, 2022 (the "Annual Report"), to our shareholders primarily via the internet.
-On or about April 28, 2023, we expect to mail to our shareholders a Notice of Internet Availability of Proxy Materials (the "Notice") that contains notice of the Annual Meeting and instructions on how to access our proxy materials on the internet, how to vote at the Annual Meeting, and how to request printed copies of the proxy materials.
+For the Annual Meeting, we have elected to furnish our proxy materials, including this proxy statement and our Annual Report on Form 10-K for the fiscal year ended December 31, 2024 (the "Annual Report"), to our shareholders primarily via the internet.
+On or about April 29, 2025, we expect to mail to our shareholders a Notice of Internet Availability of Proxy Materials (the "Notice") that contains notice of the Annual Meeting and instructions on how to access our proxy materials on the internet, how to vote at the Annual Meeting, and how to request printed copies of the proxy materials.
 Shareholders may request to receive all future materials in printed form by mail or electronically by e-mail by following the instructions contained in the Notice.
 A shareholder's election to receive proxy materials by mail or email will remain in effect until revoked.
 We encourage shareholders to take advantage of the availability of the proxy materials on the internet to help reduce the environmental impact and cost of our Annual Meeting.

-Only shareholders of record at the close of business on Monday, April 10, 2023 (the "Record Date") will be entitled to vote at the Annual Meeting.
-On the Record Date, there were 42,081,896 common shares outstanding and entitled to vote.
+Only shareholders of record at the close of business on Monday, April 21, 2025 (the "Record Date") will be entitled to vote at the Annual Meeting.
+On the Record Date, there were 42,891,403 common shares outstanding and entitled to vote.
 A list of shareholders entitled to vote at the Annual Meeting will be available for examination during normal business hours for ten days before the Annual Meeting at our address above.
 To the extent office access is impracticable, you may email us at investor@reparerx.com for alternative arrangements.
 The shareholder list will also be available online during the Annual Meeting.